AudeizReading/libft-tests/README.md

 libft-test
 ==========

-This is apply to the new libft.
+This applies to the new libft.

 For using this program, you need this arborescence: